Nintendo Shipped Less than 200k NES Classic to the United States, Even with Rising Demand

 As always, be sure to follow us on Twitter to keep up with the news as it happens!

-Hoi is an editorial writer for Don't Feed the Gamers.
-Her favorite past-times include: chillin' in the Fade, collecting novelty items, and gaming.
+Hoi is an Editor and Writer for Don't Feed the Gamers.
+Her favorite past-times include chillin' in The Fade, collecting novelty items, and gaming.